Rahman-backend/LAPEK/README.md

 # LAPEK
-This is an email client project for Linux
+This is an email client project for Linux Desktop